isabella-c-siu/Charlie_iOS_Application/README.md

 # Why Charlie?

 In the hustle and bustle of daily life, we often forget the simplest, most crucial habit: drinking enough water.
-AquaFinder steps in as your personal hydration assistant, guiding you to the closest sources of potable water, ensuring that busy schedules don’t come at the cost of your well-being.
+Charlie steps in as your personal hydration assistant, guiding you to the closest sources of potable water, ensuring that busy schedules don’t come at the cost of your well-being.

 # Key Features: